opinion

 Co-Create a Cultural Moment

 For example, the b-Vibe x Gigi Engle Kink Curious Kit product launch was timed to coincide with the release of Engle’s book, “Kink Curious,” which was included in the kit alongside beginner-friendly BDSM items that reflected the content of the book.
-This reinforced Engle’s role as a trusted, inclusive authority in kink and sexual wellness, linking her voice, expertise and audience to b-Vibe while introducing her to the brand’s customers, thus benefiting both parties with mutual growth and sustained visibility.
+This reinforced Engle’s role as a trusted, inclusive authority in kink and sexual wellness, and linked her expertise and audience to b-Vibe while introducing her to the brand’s customers, thus benefiting both parties with mutual growth and sustained visibility.

 Collab Outside the Box